 TCM lithium-ion battery cell types are prismatic in NMC (Lithium Nickel Manganese Cobalt Oxide) chemistry and are packaged in a metal casing.
 A primary feature of prismatic Li-ion batteries is that they offer pressure vents that function to alleviate internal pressure which works to avoid unpredictable explosions in a warehouse or on-site.

-The cell modules are controlled by an advanced battery management system (BMS) which balances cell status, measures existing energy levels, temperature, and so on.
+The cell modules are controlled by an advanced battery management system (BMS) which balances cell status, and measures existing energy levels, temperature, and so on.
 The BMS communicates this to the battery charger via CAN (Controlled Area Network), which is a standardised electronic communication vehicle that allows electronic devices to communicate efficiently without the need for extensive wiring.

 In case of error or failure, the BMS will shut down the power to the truck in a safe way.